Doctors Note Logo

 • Health conditions: Liver or kidney disease, thyroid disorders, tumors affecting hormone production

-If you notice breast changes—such as swelling, tenderness or discharge—Ubie's free AI-powered Gynecomastia symptom checker can help you understand your symptoms and determine whether you should consult a healthcare provider.
+If you notice breast changes—such as swelling, tenderness or discharge—take Ubie's free AI-powered symptom checker to quickly understand what might be causing your symptoms and whether you should see a doctor.

 Best Practices for Safe Creatine Use